Property refurbishment finance explained

 We can offer loans to cover a range of situations including the following:

-- Commercial property refurbishment/conversion
+- Any residential property

 What types of works are acceptable when using a property refurbishment loan?